gifford-lab/lineage_tracing/results/round2_Sept_2016/README.md

 #### Integrated barcodes

-+ Summary of the statistics:
++ Summary of the statistics: `stats/fth1.stats.thresh.csv`
-	+ `stats/stats.thresh.csv`: statistics of the reads
-	+ `stats/familystats.thresh.csv`: statistics of family analysis

 + Specific data of each experiment are saved under `fth1_timeT_repR` where `T` is the time point and `R` is the replicate index.
 	+ `bcCoverage.thresh`: the unique barcodes and the number of cells in which they show up before filtering (see the previous section)